-Just taking you out of those day-to-day worries in your head can put things into perspective, and little things that had been grinding away at you no longer appear to matter as much.
+Taking you out of those day-to-day worries in your head can put things into perspective, and little things that had been grinding away at you no longer matter as much.

 Many outdoor pursuits also involve a lot of concentration in the moment.
-For example, a down hill mountain bike run requires a lot of thinking to avoid obstacles and pick out the best route ahead in very fast time – no time to think about work or what so-and-so said.
+For example, a downhill mountain bike run requires a lot of thinking to avoid obstacles and pick out the best route ahead quickly - no time to think about work or what so-and-so had said.

-Similarly shooting the rapids in your kayak.
-You need to constantly adjust your course, read the river, and avoid certain stoppers and eddies.
+Similarly, shooting the rapids in your kayak.
+You must constantly adjust your course, read the river, and avoid certain stoppers and eddies.

 Benefit 7: Exercise

 I left this one until last.
-I suspect exercise may have been the first benefit that came to mind, but hopefully I’ve shown that there are a great many other benefits of being outside without having to do exercise.
+I suspect exercise may have been the first benefit that came to mind, but hopefully, I’ve shown that there are many other benefits of being outside without exercising.

-Studies have also shown how even gentle exercise can reduce stress, so this is good for both mind and body.
+Studies have also shown how even gentle exercise can reduce stress, which is good for both mind and body.

-30 minutes of ‘light’ exercise a day could reduce risk of death from a number of diseases by around 50%
+30 minutes of ‘light’ exercise a day could reduce the risk of death from several diseases by around 50%

-I’m going to leave you with this excellent video from Dr. Mike Evans, who explains that how just 30 minutes of ‘light’ exercise a day (and note: 1 hour a day for children, and under 5s should be active for 3 hours a day) could reduce risk of death from a number of diseases by around 50%.
+I’m going to leave you with this excellent video from Dr. Mike Evans, who explains that how just 30 minutes of ‘light’ exercise a day (and note: 1 hour a day for children, and under 5s should be active for 3 hours a day) could reduce risk of death from several diseases by around 50%.